mde/ejs/README.md

 ### Adding resources

-Use `geddy-gen resource` in your app directory to add a resource.
+Use `geddy resource` in your app directory to add a resource.
 The route will be set up automatically for you.

     mde@localhost:~/work/bytor$ geddy-gen resource snow_dog